 SB1528/HB1403 students are not eligible for federal funds and therefore cannot complete the Free Application for Federal Student Aid (FAFSA).

-Funds for students eligible to complete the TASFA form are extremely limited and may not be eligible for new students in the fall of 2011 pending state legislation, so early completion of the TASFA is recommended.
+Funds for students eligible to complete the TASFA form are extremely limited, so early completion of the TASFA is recommended.
 At UT Arlington, the state fund from which TASFA awards are made is the TEXAS Grant.

 Back to top